sour4bh/stop-cursing-colab/README.md

 #### stop-cursing-colab

-# A simple AHK script to keep Google Colab runtimes alive:
+# A simple AHK script to keep Google Colab alive:

 This script uses AutoHotKey, an automation scripting language and tool, to emulate human interface device interactions on Google Colab notebook to avoid runtime inactivity timeouts.